pendulum-project/ntpd-rs/docs/guide/configuration.md

     ```
     Refer to your distribution's documentation for information on how to create such accounts.

-Note that because of the aforementioned limitations around peer configuration, this service file requires the network-online target.
+Note that because of the aforementioned limitations around source configuration, this service file requires the network-online target.
 As a result, using this may increase boot times significantly, especially on machines that do not have permanent network connectivity.

 This service should not be used at the same time as other NTP services, because they will interfere with each other.
 The configuration explicitly disables the systemd built-in timesyncd service, but be aware that your operating system may use another NTP service.
 Note also that the daemon SHOULD NOT be restarted when crashing without human intervention.
 See our [operational guidance](OPERATIONAL_CONSIDERATIONS.md) for more information.